• Skip to main content

 Why This Recipe Works:

-• Amazing Texture and Taste: With a firm crust and delicious strawberry filling finished off with a crunchy crumble topping, these crumble bars are just like eating berry crumble in bar form!
+- Amazing Texture and Taste: With a firm crust and delicious strawberry filling finished off with a crunchy crumble topping, this easy strawberry dessert recipe is just like eating berry crumble in bar form!

 Ingredients You’ll Need: